monkeypaste/monkeypaste/Plugins/ImageAnnotator/README.md

 ## Requirements
 - An installation of [MonkeyPaste](https://www.monkeypaste.com/download)
 ## Remarks
-This project can be used as a reference for anyone interested in [MonkeyPaste](https://www.monkeypaste.com) plugin development.
+This project can be used as a reference for anyone interested in [plugin development](https://www.monkeypaste.com/docs/plugins/plugin-development) for [MonkeyPaste](https://www.monkeypaste.com).

 Here's some highlights of what it demonstrates:
 - Reading images from MonkeyPaste